 - based on information available to us, we consider the transaction:

-- may be a fraud; or
+- may be a fraudulent request; or

 - may affect the security of your account or our systems; or